cri-o/cri-o/tutorial.md

 ## Pod Tutorial

 Now that the `cri-o` components have been installed and configured we are ready to create a Pod.
-This section will walk you through lauching a Redis server in a Pod.
+This section will walk you through launching a Redis server in a Pod.
 Once the Redis server is running we'll use telnet to verify it's working, then we'll stop the Redis server and clean up the Pod.

 ### Creating a Pod